Thunderbird Folder Repair Steps

 Is your Mozilla Thunderbird inbox suddenly much lighter, but you haven’t deleted any messages?
 Or did you delete a message weeks ago, and it is still showing up in your folder?

-The appearance of Mozilla Thunderbird folders sometimes loses track of the underlying structure: messages actually present are not shown, or deleted emails are still present.
-Fortunately, Mozilla Thunderbird can re-build the folder index (which allows the message list to show faster than if the folder’s full contents had to be loaded) and make it reflect what messages you do have.
+The appearance of Mozilla Thunderbird folders sometimes loses track of the underlying structure: messages actually present are not showing, or deleted emails are still present.
+Fortunately, Mozilla Thunderbird can re-build the folder index.
+This allows the message list to show faster than if the folder’s full contents had to be loaded.
+Therefore, it will reflect what messages you do have.

 Repair Folders in Mozilla Thunderbird

 To rebuild a Mozilla Thunderbird folder — when emails have disappeared, for example, or deleted messages still show, perform the following steps:

 - Turn off automatic mail checking as a precaution.

 - Typically, this is not necessary but it avoids a potential cause for conflicts.

 - Next, click on the folder you want to repair in Mozilla Thunderbird with the right mouse.